m-soro/Business-Analytics/Introduction-to-Data/L7-Business-Metrics/README.md

 **New Vocabulary**

+**Call To Action**

-**Call To Action**: A marketing term that refers to an action a website visitor is supposed to take when given a specific prompt on a website.
+A marketing term that refers to an action a website visitor is supposed to take when given a specific prompt on a website.
 These can be words or phrases, or icons that prompt and encourage the user to perform the action.

+**Post-Purchase**

-**Post-Purchase**: Actions customers take after purchasing an item that promote and increase sales and advocate on behalf of the company.
+Actions customers take after purchasing an item that promote and increase sales and advocate on behalf of the company.
 For e.g., coming back and purchasing more items, sharing or liking the company or product on social media, taking pictures of the item and tagging it on Pinterest.

 ![image](./Misc/003.png)